Closed Captions in Player V4

 Supported Input Formats

 Closed caption files should be uploaded to Backlot along with your video files.
-For details on how to upload closed caption files to Backlot, see Ingesting Closed Caption Files and Uploading a Closed Captions File in Backlot.
+For details on how to upload closed caption files to Backlot, see Ingesting Closed Caption Files and Uploading a Closed Caption File in Backlot.

 - Multi-language support